apache/pulsar/site2/docs/client-libraries-java.md

 });
 ```

-As you can see from the example above, async send operations return a {% javadoc MessageId client org.apache.pulsar.client.api.MessageId %} wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).
+As you can see from the example above, async send operations return a {@inject javadoc:MessageId:/client/org/apache/pulsar/client/api/MessageId} wrapped in a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture).

 ### Configuring messages